 The Oven is open to the public approximately once a month.
 Flatbreads and pizza can be made around lunchtime, and bread in early afternoon.
 (More about public events at the Oven)

 - PHOTOS from our project: on Facebook, Instagram, and Flickr

-- the oven’s scultural elements were guided by sculptor Beth Ann Morrison
+- the oven’s sculptural elements were guided by sculptor Beth Ann Morrison

 - the adobe brick-making and cob building were taught by architect Ben Loescher of Adobe is Not Software

-- The project is a joint effort of the Environmental Change-Makers, the L.A.
+- The project build was a joint effort of the Environmental Change-Makers, the L.A.
 Bread Bakers, and Adobe is Not Software

 Facts about the Oven and Garden:

 Size: The oven is 7′ in size, which is community scale.
 This is far, far bigger than most home pizza ovens, which are typically about 4′ to 5′.

 Time: More than 100 volunteers were part of the overall build, from demolition, to adobe brickbuilding, to cob building.
 The build process took about 3 months, including drying times and weather delays.

 Materials: We hand-made 288 adobe bricks, which were used in the base of the oven.
 The fill material inside the base of the oven includes broken concrete, old cement garden features, and gravel.
 The cob dome and covering material is a combination of donated clay, plus sandy fill dirt, in percentages that varied by layer.